 Today you step into the incredible beauty of the Connemara region, the furthest western edge of Ireland and Europe.
 The dramatic landscape of Connemara is made up of lakes,

-mountains, woodlands and rugged coastline.
+mountains, woodlands, and rugged coastline.
 Make sure to visit the Connemara National park, Kylemore abbey, Lough Inagh valley and the well-known Sky road near the town of

 Clifden.
 If you take a trip to the fishing village of Roundstone, you can see how a traditional Irish drum, a Bodhran, is made!
-Alternatively you could take a Ferry to the Aran
+Alternatively, you could take a ferry to the Aran

 Islands, some of the most isolated land in Ireland.
-Once there, you can take a Horse and trap un to the pre-Christian clifftop fort of Dun Aengus, a truly unbelievable sight.
+Once there, you can take a Horse and trap up to the pre-Christian clifftop fort of Dun Aengus, a truly unbelievable sight.
 In the evening, we advise checking out the Quays area in Galway for some great Traditional Irish music!

 Day 6: Galway to Dublin via Clonmacnoise

 On the way to Dublin, you'll take in some of Irelands most historic and famous landmarks.
 First of these is Clonmacnoise, an Ancient Monastic settlement founded by Saint Ciaran in the 6th Century.
 Amongst the settlement, you'll find Early Christian grave slabs, High crosses, two round towers and the ruins of a cathedral.
 After that, travel east to one of the great wonders of the ancient world, Newgrange.
 Older than Stonehenge and the pyramids of Egypt, Newgrange is a passage tomb and a must-see tourist